-Yet again Jim Perrin has put a book forward for a prize and has been shortlisted; this for the Boardman Tasker Mountain Literature Award, 2013.
-It is to his undoubted advantage that those with whom Jim Perrin mixes choose to have very short memories…
+Yet again Jim Perrin has put a book forward for a prize and has been short-listed; this time for the Boardman Tasker Mountain Literature Award, 2013.
+In the context of this competition it is to Jim Perrin’s undoubted advantage that those with whom he mixes choose to have very short memories…

-In the latest sequence of five postings we have shown quite clearly and with no question of doubt whatsoever, that Jim Perrin has, not only once but twice, been proved guilty BY HIS OWN HAND of dishonesty concerning the judging, in the past, of this most prestigious literary competition.
+In our latest sequence of postings (Jim Curran v Jim Perrin parts 1 to 5) we have shown quite clearly, and with no question of doubt whatsoever, that Jim Perrin has in the past — not only once but twice — been proved guilty BY HIS OWN HAND of dishonesty concerning the judging of this most prestigious of literary competitions.

 And it is to his eternal discredit that he calumnized a fellow climber, Jim Curran, both in a letter to the judges and committee and, for good measure, with a libellous article in a climbing magazine some years later: he and his publishers at the time were obliged to withdraw from a scheduled court-hearing for libel, to retreat in disarray and to pay a small fortune to the plaintiff.

 Surely those actions should have put Jim Perrin well beyond the pale?
 His perfidious nature — as we believe it to be — was, in our opinion, revealed; his on-going lack of integrity is by now well-documented.

 In fact, over time, Jim Perrin has succeeded in brushing those matters under the carpet, as would a disreputable house-maid, but surely his actions, his attempted corruption of the judging process, should never be forgotten?
 Had it not been for Jim Curran’s autobiography we fear they would have been.